Pennsylvania Railroad 7002: Excursion service

-On July 28, 1983, No. 7002 returned to service.
-While it was restored to operate on the SRC, it did have a few mainline outings, most of which were doubleheaders with stablemate D16sb No. 1223.
+In 1982, the locomotive was leased by the Strasburg Rail Road to haul their tourist excursion trains, mostly as a stand-in for Canadian National 89, which spent the majority of the 1980s undergoing a major rebuild.
+On July 28, 1983, No. 7002 was returned to service.
+While it was restored to operate on the SRC's line, it did have a few mainline outings, most of which were doubleheader runs with D16sb No. 1223, another PRR locomotive on lease.
 On June 13, 1987, No. 7002 hauled a special train to celebrate the 85th anniversary of the Broadway Limited; No. 1223 was present at the same event.
 On November 19, 1988, No. 7002 made a special run to commemorate the 125th anniversary of Abraham Lincoln's trip over the same route to make the Gettysburg Address.

-No. 7002 made its last run on December 20, 1989, both Nos.
-1223 and 7002 were removed from service when the SRC acquired an ultrasonic testing device and discovered that the metal sides of the locomotives' fireboxes were too thin to allow for safe operation.
+No. 7002 made its last run on December 20, 1989.
+In early 1990, Nos.
+7002 and 1223 each underwent an annual inspection procedure, and they both passed a hydrostatic test.
+But an ultrasound testing device that SRC had acquired revealed numerous thin spots in the metal sides of the locomotives' firebox walls, rendering them unsafe to operate.
+SRC then decided to permanently retire both locomotives from service, since the required firebox repairs would have devalued their historical fabric, which the Railroad Museum of Pennsylvania wished to retain.
+SRC also cited that the repairs would have been too costly for locomotives they did not own.
+The railroad later acquired Norfolk and Western 475 as a replacement in their operations.

 Disposition

-After retirement from the SRC, the two PRR locomotives were moved across the street to the museum.
+In early March 1990, the two PRR locomotives were moved across the street to the museum for the final time by SRC's GE 44-ton switcher.
 On June 4, 2010, Nos.
 7002 and 1223 were “fired up” for a photo event.
 Since then, No. 7002 has sat on display at the entrance to the museum’s Rolling Stock Hall pilot-to-pilot with No. 1223.